Gaotrees/caffe-doc/Solver-Prototxt.md

 ##### gamma

 This parameter indicates how much the learning rate should change every time we reach the next "step."
-The value is a real number, and can be though of as multiplying the current learning rate by said number to gain a new learning rate.
+The value is a real number, and can be thought of as multiplying the current learning rate by said number to gain a new learning rate.

 ##### stepsize